What kinds of experiences stir emotions for the past within you?

 They had Thursday night dances in the fifties.
 I recall our football coach Don Jorgenson at Castlewood kept telling us “You Guys are a good football team but just think how much better you would be if you didn’t spend all night at the dance on Thursday night.”
 He had a good point there.

 We danced a lot to Big Tiny Little’s Band who played with The Lawrence Welk Orchestra.
 He was born in Worthington Minnesota and was a regular there in the 50s and 60s.

 Dry Lake was north of Stone Bridge.
 In the dryer years, it was full of muskrat houses.
 The Game Warden Ed White with his Smokey the Bear Hat would fire a shotgun to open the trapping season.
 From what I have heard it was like the Boomer Sooner land rush in Oklahoma.
 Trappers made a mad dash to claim as many muskrat houses as they could.

-The County’s had a bounty on pocket gophers at one time.
+The County had a bounty on pocket gophers at that time.
 It was rumored that some entrepreneurial muskrat Trappers took the front paws from their muskrats and turned them in to claim pocket gopher bounty in the spring.
 It would take a very thorough coroner’s autopsy to tell the difference between the feet.